marcenacp/marcenacp.github.io/content/indexing-in-database.md

 >
 > As a software engineer, you've probably heard this sentence a few times.
 This blog post will guide you through understanding how indexing works.
 >
 > The code in this blog post executes by order of appearance.
 So I encourage you to follow along by copy/pasting it in a notebook.
 I used `Python 3.9`.
-You'll the following dependencies: `pip install bplustree faker numpy tqdm`.
+You'll need the following dependencies: `pip install bplustree faker numpy tqdm`.

 ---

 # A minimal database in Python

 First, we will need a minimal database in Python.
-The very minimal features of a database are: 1) `append` a new record and 2) `read` from the database.
+The very minimal features of a database are 1) `append` a new record and 2) `read` from the database.

 ```python
 import uuid